 Propolis is the black sticky plant resin, that the bees collect.
 They use it as a glue or sealer to cover the insides of the hives or fill in any cracks.
-The substances is antibiotic and you can use it as medicine.
-Some people also chew it as chewing gum for throat and chest.
+The substance is antibiotic and you can use it as medicine.
+Some people also chew it as chewing gum for the throat and chest.
 Some beekeepers process it into propolis ointment and capsules for sale.
 Propolis has a huge export market.

 Bee Keeping enterprise analysis assumptions